pm2-hive/pm2-hive.github.io/docs/features/process-metrics.md

 - `agg_type` : This param is optionnal, it can be `sum`, `max`, `min`, `avg` (default) or `none`.
 It will impact the way the probe data are aggregated within the **Keymetrics** backend.
 Use `none` if this is irrelevant (eg: constant or string value).
 - `alert` : For `Meter` and `Counter` probes.
 This param is optionnal.
 Creates an alert object (see below).

-## Alert System
+## Notification System

-An alert system allows you to trigger (email, slack, webhook...) notifications when a monitored value cross a threshold.
+A notification system allows you to trigger (email, slack, webhook...) alerts when a monitored value crosses a threshold.
-When setting a threshold value, the color on the dashboard change from green to red depending on the alert level!
+When setting a threshold value, the color on the dashboard changes from green to red depending on the alert level!

-You can both programmatically parameter this limit or on the dashboard by clicking on the button "alert".
+You can either programmatically parameter this limit or do it via the dashboard by clicking on the button "Alert".

 Example for a `cpu_usage` var: